Updated 2/24/26

 At the helm of IDACORP is Lisa A. Grow, who has served as President and CEO since June 2020.
 Her journey with the company began in 1987 as Idaho Power’s first female engineer.
 Over the years, she has held various leadership roles, including Senior Vice President of Operations and Chief Operating Officer.
 Her extensive experience across engineering and operations provides her with a comprehensive understanding of the utility’s inner workings.
 Beyond her corporate responsibilities, Grow contributes to the broader community through board roles in healthcare and regional economic institutions.

 Under Grow’s leadership, IDACORP has maintained a steady course, focusing on operational excellence and strategic investments to meet the evolving energy needs of its customers.
-Her commitment to reliability and sustainability has positioned the company to navigate the challenges of a rapidly changing energy landscape.
+Her commitment to reliability and sustainability has positioned the company to navigate the challenges of a rapidly changing energy landscape, and the consistent earnings delivery and dividend growth record of recent years reflect well on the management team she has assembled.

 Valuation and Stock Performance